mapillary/mapillary-js/README.md

 </html>
 ```

-Alternatively, you can `npm install mapillary-js` to use it with module loader or bundler of your choice.
+Alternatively, you can `npm install mapillary-js` to use it with a module loader or bundler of your choice.

 Refer to the [Examples](https://github.com/mapillary/mapillary-js#examples) and [Documentation](https://mapillary.github.io/mapillary-js) sections below for more information.